bestia-dev-archived/mem2/README.md

 You can play the game here:
 https://bestiavm02.southeastasia.cloudapp.azure.com
 Warning: Sometimes the server is down, because I use it for development.
 But if you contact me, I will be happy to start it.
+I can do it basically anywhere.
+On my android phone I have the Azure app and the ConnectBot app as SSH console with my private SSH key.

 The backend Rust http + WebSocket server code is here:
 https://github.com/LucianoBestia/mem2_server